 - California Association of Licensed Investigators – The largest private investigator association in the world.
 Join and take advantage of their broad membership base to network and learn from others.

 - Certified Investigative Professionals – Certified Investigative Professionals Inc. ® (CIPI), is a membership organization consisting of investigative professionals and affiliates, whose mission is to promote a standard of excellence among individual investigators, enhance public confidence in the profession, and represent the industry in business, education, and political forums

 - California Associate Photocopiers and Process Servers (CCAPPS)

 - California Association of Polygraph Examiners

-Hire a Private Detective in California
+Hire a Private Detective